Malick Sidibé

-Malick Sidibé (1935 – 14 April 2016) was a Malian photographer noted for his black-and-white studies of popular culture in the 1960s in Bamako.
-Sidibé had a long and fruitful career as a photographer in Bamako, Mali, and was a well-known figure in his community.
+Malick Sidibé (1935 – 14 April 2016) was a Malian photographer from a Fulani (Fula) village in Soloba, who was noted for his black-and-white studies of popular culture in the 1960s in Bamako, Mali.
+Sidibé had a long and fruitful career as a photographer in Bamako, and was a well-known figure in his community.
 In 1994 he had his first exhibition outside of Mali and received much critical praise for his carefully composed portraits.
 Sidibé's work has since become well known and renowned on a global scale.

 His work was the subject of a number of publications and exhibited throughout Europe and the United States.
-In 2007, he received a Golden Lion Award for Lifetime Achievement at the Venice Biennale, becoming both the first photographer and the first African so recognized.
-Other awards he has received include a Hasselblad Award for photography, an International Center of Photography Infinity Award for Lifetime Achievement, and a World Press Photo award.
+In 2007, he received a Golden Lion for Lifetime Achievement at the Venice Biennale, becoming both the first photographer and the first African so recognized.
+Other awards he has received include a Hasselblad Award for photography in 2003, an International Center of Photography Infinity Award for Lifetime Achievement (2008), and a World Press Photo award (2010).

-Sidibé's work is held in the collections of The Contemporary African Art Collection (CAAC), the J. Paul Getty Museum in Los Angeles, and the Museum of Modern Art in New York.
+Sidibé's work is held in the collections of The Contemporary African Art Collection (CAAC), the J. Paul Getty Museum in Los Angeles, and the Museum of Modern Art in New York City.

 Life and work

 Sidibé was born in the village of Soloba, 300 km from Bamako, in Mali.
-His father was a stock breeder, farmer, and skilled hunter named Kolo Barry Sidibé.
+His father, Kolo Barry Sidibé, was a Fula stock breeder, farmer, and skilled hunter.
 Malick's father had wanted him to attend school, but passed before he was able to attend at the age of 16.
 In 1955 photographer Gérard Guillat came to the school looking for a student to decorate his studio, eventually hiring Sidibé.
 Guillat was impressed with his work and took him on as an apprentice.
 Sidibé's first tasks included calibrating equipment, and delivering prints.
 He soon learned more about photography as he assisted Guillat, and eventually took on his own clients.
 In 1957 Guillat closed his studio, and Sidibé began taking photographs of Bamako nightlife.
 He specialized in documentary photography, focusing particularly on the youth culture of the Malian capital.
 Sidibé took photographs at sport events, the beach, nightclubs, concerts, and even tagged along while the young men seduced girls.
 He increasingly became noted for his black-and-white studies of popular culture in the 1960s in Bamako.
 In the 1970s, Sidibé turned towards the making of studio portraits.
 His background in drawing became useful: As a rule, when I was working in the studio, I did a lot of the positioning.
 As I have a background in drawing, I was able to set up certain positions in my portraits.
 I didn't want my subjects to look like mummies.
 I would give them positions that brought something alive in them.